 Ms. Leinwand’s pro bono practice primarily focuses on First Amendment- and other content-related matters, including FOIA, defamation, unsealing, and public forum challenges to government official conduct.
 Ms. Leinwand has also represented clients in federal criminal proceedings, including by obtaining a below-Guidelines sentence for a criminal defendant in the Southern District of New York.

-Prior to joining Jenner & Block, Ms. Leinwand clerked for the Honorable Marjorie O. Rendell of the US Court of Appeals for the Third Circuit.
-Previously, Ms. Leinwand was the First Amendment Fellow at the New York Times Company, where she litigated public records, access, reporter’s privilege and copyright cases on behalf of The Times in federal and state court; counseled reporters and editors on newsgathering issues; and provided prepublication review.
+Prior to joining Jenner & Block, Ms. Leinwand clerked for the Honorable Marjorie O. Rendell of the US Court of Appeals for the Third Circuit and interned for the Honorable Richard J. Sullivan of the US District Court for the Southern District of New York.
+Previously, Ms. Leinwand was the First Amendment Fellow at The New York Times, where she litigated public records, access, reporter’s privilege, and copyright cases on behalf of The New York Times in federal and state court, counseled reporters and editors on newsgathering issues, and provided prepublication review.

 Ms. Leinwand received her JD in 2015 from Columbia Law School, where she was a James Kent Scholar, online executive editor of the Columbia Journal of Transnational Law, the recipient of the Shearman & Sterling Student Writing Prize in Comparative and International Law, and a research assistant to Professors Vincent Blasi and Carol Sanger.
 Ms. Leinwand received a BA, magna cum laude, with distinction in history, from the University of Pennsylvania in 2009.
 Ms. Leinwand worked as a journalist before beginning her legal career.